mraleph/mraleph.github.com/_posts/2015-01-11-whats-up-with-monomorphism.md

 * operation is polymorphic and optimizer does not know how to build a decision tree correctly for this operation (e.g. used to be the case for polymorphic keyed accesses `arr[i]` in V8 - but not anymore);
 * operation does not have any actionable type feedback to specialize upon (operation were never executed, GC cleared collected type feedback, etc).

-In all such (arguably rare) cases optimizer just emits a generic variant of the operation in the IR.
+In all such (arguably rare) cases the optimizer just emits a generic variant of the operation in the IR.

 ### Performance implications